RocioCMartinez/reading-notes/code-201/class6.md

 # Class6 Notes

-Learning about objects and the importnce of the DOM.
+Learning about objects and the importance of the DOM.

 ***"An object is a collection of related data and/or functionality."***